Analysts unconvinced about Diebold-Wincor Nixdorf deal benefits

-FRANKFURT (Reuters) - Shares in German ATM cash machine maker Wincor Nixdorf (WING.DE) failed to reach on Monday the price at which U.S. Diebold, the world’s third-largest ATM maker, agreed to buy them for at the weekend, reflecting insecurity about the deal, analysts said.
+FRANKFURT, Oct 19 (Reuters) - Shares in German ATM cash machine maker Wincor Nixdorf failed to reach on Monday the price at which U.S. Diebold, the world’s third-largest ATM maker, agreed to buy them for at the weekend, reflecting insecurity about the deal, analysts said.

 Diebold offered to buy number two Wincor for 1.7 billion euros ($1.9 billion) on Saturday with details to be hammered out over the next few weeks.